 - Ripariums – Mostly aquatic-based enclosures with some terrain features present.

 - Terrariums – Fully terrain-based enclosures with little to no aquatic features.

 - Aquariums – Fully aquatic-based enclosure with no terrain features.

 Magnolia leaves are botanicals commonly used in a number of vivarium types.
 In almost all cases, it will be used as a substrate additive overlaying the soil.
 Depending on rather the leaves are completely submerged or left out in the terrestrial section of an enclosure… Its effects and rate of decomposition will vary.

 In terrariums and the land portions of a paludarium, Magnolia leaves are used to cover terrestrial substrate.
-The leaves will decay at a slower rate providing nutrients to the soils over time.
-This botanical cover will also supply small inhabitants a place to hide as well as additional moisture and source of food.
+The leaves will decay at a slower rate providing nutrients to the soil over time.
+This botanical cover will also supply small inhabitants with a place to hide as well as additional moisture and a source of food.